hardie/path-signals/draft-hardie-path-signals.md

 must be maintained to keep any bindings (e.g. NAT or firewall) from early expiry.
-When those bindings are not kept, methods like QUIC's connection-id {{?QUIC=I-D.ietf-quic-transport}} may be necessary to allow load balancers or other systems to continue to maintain a flow's path to the appropriate peer.
+When those bindings are not kept, methods like QUIC's connection-id {{?QUIC=I-D.ietf-quic-transport}} may be necessary to allow load blancers or other systems to continue to maintain a flow's path to the appropriate peer.